microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 To achieve this, I will utilize sample data and assume that I have engaged in multiple conversations with users to establish a consensus on the report's contents, which include:

-1. What is Black's optimal opening move that yields the highest probability of success following White's initial move of D4 (the data has 20,051 games information)?
+(1) What is Black's optimal opening move that yields the highest probability of success following White's initial move of D4 (the data has 20,051 games information)?

-2. What proportion of games were secured by the white player, and how many concluded as draws?
+(2) What proportion of games were secured by the white player, and how many concluded as draws?

-3. Which initial chess move was employed most frequently in games where black emerged victorious?
+(3) Which initial chess move was employed most frequently in games where black emerged victorious?
 Conversely, what was the prevalent opening move in games where white emerged as the winner?

-4. What percentage of games were won by the participant with the superior rating?
+(4) What percentage of games were won by the participant with the superior rating?
 Is there any variance in this statistic based on the color of pieces?

-5. Who is the user with the highest number of game wins?
+(5) Who is the user with the highest number of game wins?
 What percentage of these victories did the user achieve as the higher-rated player?

 # 2023/09/24
+## 3. Datamodel

-## Draw datamodel
+### Draw datamodel

 Following discussions with stakeholders, the primary insights to be conveyed through the analysis include: